 School bus drivers must have a physical examination biennially (162.064, RSMO and 5 CSR 30-261.010).

 Who must have a DOT physical?

-Drivers employed with a contractor who drive more than home-school-home routes are required, by federal regulation, to have DOT physicals; however, local school district and/or contractor policy may require DOT physicals for other drivers.
+Drivers who are employed with a contractor that drive more than home-school-home routes are required, by federal regulation, to have DOT physicals; however, local school district and/or contractor policy may require DOT physicals for other drivers.

 Who can perform a school bus driver physical?